Blog Ultimate SOC 2 Checklist: A Comprehensive Guide for Compliance in 2023

 The Risks of Independent Preparation for Certification

 Undergoing independent preparation for SOC 2 certification presents a handful of risks.
-Companies may lack the technical expertise and resources, leading to ineffective compliance strategies.
+Companies may lack technical expertise and resources, leading to ineffective compliance strategies.

 Automated checks can be overlooked, weakening overall data security practices.
 Dealing with trust services categories without professional guidance could result in non-compliance issues or financial penalties due to mistaken interpretations of the requirements.